GerkinDev/devblog/content/blog/a-quick-glance-at-blazor-wasm.md

 categories:
 - Front-end
 image: /assets/images/blazor.png
+aliases:
+- /blog/blazor
 ---

 In 2018, *:imp: Microsoft* released its new framework, *Blazor*, which tease MVVM capabilities through component-oriented *AJAX* or *WebAssembly* application builds.
-Near 4 years later (and with many improvements & versions), what is the current state of *Blazor*?
+4 years later (and with many improvements & versions), what is the current state of *Blazor*?

 In this article, I'll share with you my experiences with *Blazor WebAssembly*, the pros, the cons, the whatnot.